Willow-Zero/timeTableWidget/readme.md

 [ ] Support for non-NYC trains

-I release this code under CC-BY-SA 4.0
+I release this code under CC-NC-BY-SA 4.0